rnmapbox/maps/docs/PointAnnotation.md

 they'll offer much better performance.

-If you need interactive views please use MarkerView, as with PointAnnotation on Android child views are rendered onto a bitmap for better performance.
+If you need interactive views please use MarkerView, as with PointAnnotation child views are rendered onto a bitmap

 ## props
 | Prop | Type | Default | Required | Description |